What are the different assisted living levels of care and which one is right?

 Palliative and hospice care

-How to determine the right assisted living level of care
+How can I determine the right assisted living level of care?

-The right care level is something that’s decided by a team of professionals.
+The right level of assisted living care is something that’s decided by a team of professionals.
 The process is also referred to as developing a personalized care plan.

 “Usually, an interdisciplinary team — which may include social workers, nurses, physicians, pharmacists and other medical staff — conducts an assessment,” says Griff, adding that the facility typically selects the team members responsible for this evaluation, but family input is taken into account, as well.